 What is the Age-Limit for appearing in a BDO Exam?

 The age limit for filling BDO exam forms is different for different categories.
 The minimum age required is 21 years and the maximum age is 40 years.

 Many states give relaxations in this age limit for people who have that state’s domicile, but if you are filling the form in a state in which you do not have a domicile, you will not be given any relaxation.
 If you have the domicile of the state in which you are filling the BDO exam form, then OBC category applicants get a relaxation of 3 years, and SC/ST category applicants get a relaxation of 5 years in the age limit.

 The Relaxations Given in Age-Limits is as Follows:

 - SC /ST -21-45 years

 The age limit to appear for the BDO exams is different for different states.
-For example, in Uttar Pradesh, the upper age-limit for appearing in the BDO exam is 37 years for general category, 40 years for OBC category, and 42 years for SC/ST category.
-Similarly, in Bihar, the upper age-limit is 40 years for general category, 43 years for OBC category, and 45 years for SC/ST category.
+For example, in Uttar Pradesh, the upper age limit for appearing in the BDO exam is 37 years for the general category, 40 years for the OBC category, and 42 years for SC/ST category.
+Similarly, in Bihar, the upper age limit is 40 years for the general category, 43 years for the OBC category, and 45 years for SC/ST category.